 A preexisting condition may prevent your child from being insured by a child protection rider, or it might not.
 It depends on your insurance company.
 Although your child typically won’t have to take a medical exam to qualify, your insurance company may ask questions about a child’s medical history.
 This is another reason why it makes sense to get this rider before you have more children.
 A child protection rider will insure babies as young as 2 weeks old.

-It’s worth noting that although a child protection rider will cover children into their twenties, you cannot add the rider onto your insurance policy for any children older than 18 (and in some cases, 17).
+It’s worth noting that although this will cover children into their twenties, you cannot add the rider onto your insurance policy for any children older than 18 (and in some cases, 17).
 Also, not all states offer child protection riders.
 If this is the case, whole life insurance policies for your children may be the best option.
 Paradigm Life Wealth Strategists work with clients in all 50 states; if a child protection rider isn’t offered where you live, we can help you find the coverage your family needs.

 How does this compare to whole life insurance: